scollareno28/Beallabeat/Walkthrough.md

 n_distinct(weight_log$Id)
 [1] 8
 ```
-##How many observations are there in each data frame
+How many observations are there in each data frame?
+It's a similar story to the number of distinct users.
+There exists a hierarcy of what features people will us and how often they use them.
 ```{r}
 nrow(daily_activity)
 [1] 940